k0rnh0li0/snoopdawg/README.txt

    Files/diffs will be saved to downloads/, and will be named by their file hash.

+   The script will only save the whole file if there is no "patch" field in the commit (as in, a new file was committed).
+Otherwise, the script will only save the diff.

    To not download files, and only create a results.json file, start the script with the
    flag: --no-dl